 4. Try an Online Service

 One site I have found to be particularly useful is SittingAround.com.
-This babysitting website takes aim at both the expense and stress of finding a reliable babysitter by rethinking the whole enterprise.
+This babysitting website aims at both the expense and stress of finding a reliable babysitter by rethinking the whole enterprise.
 When you create a profile on SittingAround.com, you’re then able to join “co-ops” of parents in your neighborhood who exchange sitting for sitting rather than for cash.
-Aside from the savings, you get to embrace the whole “it takes a village thing” and actually talk to your neighbors.
+Aside from the savings, you get to embrace the whole “it takes a village thing” and talk to your neighbors.

 5. The Best of All?
-Free Babysitting By Friends, Family and Neighbors.
+Free Babysitting By Friends, Family, and Neighbors.
 Just Make Sure It’s a Safe Environment

 Trust?
 Of course.
 But verify too.
 When it comes to the safety and security of your loved ones, it’s just the smart thing to do.